Skip links

 Internal Loads (RPE):

-The results highlight the versatility of TGs in addressing various physical and tactical objectives:
+The results highlight the versatility of TGs to work on different physical and tactical objectives.

 • 1 vs. 0: Ideal for rehabilitation and explosive work without opposition.

-Their adaptability also allows them to be integrated into sessions with few players, such as post-match recovery days (MD+1) or during substitute recovery sessions, replicating match demands.
+Additionally, their adaptability allows them to be integrated into sessions with few players, such as on days following matches (MD+1) or during the recovery of substitutes, replicating competition demands.

 Casuísticas